multsentender/iTotemMobile/README.md

 Run `npm run webpack` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run `npm run webpack:dev` for a dev server with devLogin.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Development login

 Run `npm run start:devlogin` for a devLogin server.
 Navigate to `http://localhost:3200/`.